zfanli/blog/README.md

 All posts are imported dynamically **after** the app is mounted.
 And when typing the post's url in address bar directly, the router will search the post **immediately**, but at that time, posts were not yet be imported entirely.
 So the result is not found, and redirected to 404 page.

+The flow is like this:

+1. app mounted
+2. data loading started
+3. searching post by title -> not found
+4. data loading ended -> the data was imported at this time
+5. 404 page showed -> because not found was raised at No.3

 Solution:

 I have found a new solution.
 There are no need of navigation guard.

-Just route to the post page, and show a loading page if data was not yet imported, do no check until data loading was finished.
-Use the `watch` mechanism to check `post`'s changes, and only when data was loaded, (the `isLoading` flag is set to false), react to the existence of `post`, the result could be 2 ways, one is the `post` does exist and show its detail, the another is the `post` does not exist so redirect to 404.
+For the first, let's just route to the post page, then show a loading page if data was not yet imported, and do not check until data loading was finished.
+Use the `watch` mechanism to check `post`'s changes, and only when data was loaded, for now, the `isLoading` flag is set to false, then react to the existence of `post`, the result could be 2 ways, one is the `post` does exist then show its details, the another one is the `post` does not exist so redirect to 404.

-This way can solve the problem perfectly, whatever typing the url directly, or reload current page manually, to the old solution I have wrote below, it has a probability of direct to 404 page randomly and unexpectedly, because both the created hook and the navigation guard do not wait for data loading.
+This way can solves the problem perfectly, whatever typing the url directly, or reload current page manually.
+For the old solution I have wrote below, it has a probability of directs to 404 page randomly and unexpectedly, because both the mounted hook and the navigation guard will not wait for data loading.

-For more detail, see the codes.
+For more details, see the code below.

 ```js
 ...